The Divine Service

 At the center of our life together as a Lutheran parish is the Divine Service, our weekly Sunday worship service where we gather together as God’s people to confess our sins and receive absolution, receive God’s gifts of Word and Sacraments, offer up prayers and petitions, and respond in thanksgiving and praise.
 Our chief worship service is called the Divine Service because in it we receive God’s gifts.
 We use the historic liturgy of the Lutheran church, based on the Western Rite and developed over 2000 years of church history.
-There is one Divine Service, with slight variations in text, music, and order among Lutheran synods, hymnals, and settings.
 The service includes terms and texts from Hebrew, Greek, Latin, and English, testifying to the fact that we are connected to the one Holy Christian Church throughout the ages.
 The service includes the following key parts, almost all of which are drawn directly from scripture:

 The invocation proclaims the name of the triune God whom we worship and reminds us of our standing before God as redeemed children who have been baptized into the death and resurrection of Jesus.

 We can approach God with confidence because of what Jesus has won for us, yet we still sin daily, even as Christians, and so we join in confessing our sins and in joyfully hearing the wonderful words, "I forgive you all your sins", spoken by the pastor in the name of Christ.

 Kyrie - Lord, have MercyMatthew 20:30

 We join in this brief yet all-encompassing prayer, knowing that God hears our prayer and is indeed merciful to us.